 - Audit the content on your site to ensure it’s helpful and complies with Google’s guidelines

-- Monitor your site over the next few months to quickly identify any drops in rankings/traffic
+- Monitor your site in the months after a Helpful Content Update to quickly identify any drops in rankings/traffic

 - Keep an eye on SEO news in case new information about future refinements of this update is made available (Tip: You can find an overview of officially confirmed Google updates that we constantly keep up-to-date here.)